getify/You-Dont-Know-JS/es6 & beyond/ch6.md

 z.sum();						// 3
 ```

-You can't just (easily) create a constructor for `MyCoolArray` that overrides the behavior of the `Array` parent constructor, since that constructor is necessary to actually create a well-behaving array value (initializing the `this`).
+You can't just (easily) create a constructor for `MyCoolArray` that overrides the behavior of the `Array` parent constructor, because that constructor is necessary to actually create a well-behaving array value (initializing the `this`).
 The "inherited" static `of(..)` method on the `MyCoolArray` subclass provides a nice solution.

 ### `Array.from(..)` Static Function